BEAGLE: Behavior-Enforced Agent for Grounded Learner Emulation: Evaluation

 \subsection{RQ3: Perceptual Fidelity}

-We evaluate the ultimate test: are the generated traces indistinguishable from real student data?
-In the LLM-as-Judge evaluation, BEAGLE traces achieve the highest realism score (2.68/3.00, Table~\ref{tab:main_results}), far exceeding baselines (1.00--1.74).
-We further conducted a human Turing test with $N=71$ participants (852 total classifications).
-Participants were shown real student traces and BEAGLE-generated traces, then asked to classify each as real or AI-generated.
+In the LLM-as-Judge evaluation, \beagle traces achieve the highest realism score (2.44/3.00, Table~\ref{tab:main_results}), far exceeding baselines (1.00--1.74).
+We further conducted a human Turing test with $N=71$ participants (852 total classifications; each rated 12 traces across 3 problem scenarios, 2 real and 2 simulated per scenario) spanning graduate students (Grad), undergraduates (UG), professionals (Prof), hobbyists (Hob), beginners (Beg), and educators (Edu); composition shown in Fig.~\ref{fig:sdt_main}.
+Participants were shown real student traces and \beagle-generated traces and were asked to view each trace as a full temporal progression of roughly 25+ snapshots in an animated viewer before classifying each as real or AI-generated.
 Overall accuracy was 52.8\%, not statistically distinguishable from chance ($p = 0.053$).
-Signal Detection Theory (SDT) analysis, which separates true perceptual ability from response tendencies, reveals a bias toward labeling any trace as real ($c = -0.24$).
+Signal Detection Theory (SDT) analysis (Fig.~\ref{fig:sdt_main}), which separates true perceptual ability from response tendencies, reveals a bias toward labeling any trace as real ($c = -0.24$).
 This bias manifests asymmetrically: participants correctly identified 62.2\% of real traces but only 43.4\% of AI traces, worse than random guessing.
-BEAGLE traces were misclassified as real 56.6\% of the time.
-To formally test whether BEAGLE traces are perceptually equivalent to real data (rather than merely failing to reject a difference), we applied a Two One-Sided Tests (TOST) equivalence procedure.
-Results confirm that the discriminability index ($d' = 0.15$, where $d'=0$ indicates perfect indistinguishability) falls significantly within the equivalence bound of $\pm 0.3$ ($p_{\text{TOST}} = 0.038$).
-Together, these analyses establish that BEAGLE traces are perceptually indistinguishable from real data (see App.~\ref{app:turing_test} for details).
+To formally test whether \beagle traces are perceptually equivalent to real data (rather than merely failing to reject a difference), we applied a Two One-Sided Tests (TOST) equivalence procedure.
+Results confirm that the discriminability index ($d' = 0.15$, where $d' = 0$ indicates perfect indistinguishability) falls significantly within the equivalence bound of $\pm 0.3$ ($p_{\text{TOST}} = 0.038$).
+Notably, evaluator expertise offered no advantage: graduate students and professionals performed no better than beginners (App.~\ref{app:turing_test}), suggesting the discriminability ceiling is set by the trace itself rather than by reader experience.
+Together, these analyses establish that \beagle traces are perceptually indistinguishable from the real data (see App.~\ref{app:turing_test} for details).